Robert Stone (director): Life and career

 Stone was born in England and educated in the United States.
 His father Lawrence Stone was a noted historian and chair of the History Department at Princeton University in Princeton, New Jersey where Robert grew up, graduating Princeton High School in 1976.
+He stated: "My father was a history professor at Oxford and later at Princeton, so I grew up with that, it’s in my blood.
+It just seems very natural to me to combine my interest in film, my interest in history, my interest in politics and also my interest in exploring this crazy world that I grew up in.”
+He made his first film at age 11 in New Jersey, an anti-pollution film made by conducting street-interviews in Princeton.

 He was later educated at the University of Wisconsin at Madison, did a brief stint at Sorbonne University in Paris and at the Lee Strasberg Theatre and Film Institute in New York.
+He became connected with director Kevin Rafferty and other filmmakers of The Atomic Cafe when he moved to New York in 1984.
 Known in large part for his innovative use of archival material in historical documentaries, Stone has directed several well received documentaries that he has shot himself, including American Babylon (2000) and, most recently, Pandora's Promise (2013), which makes the environmental case for nuclear energy as a solution to climate change.